cinnamotz/mist4610gp2/README.md

 12. Offense Category (string/object): Broader grouping of offenses.
 13. Arrest Date (float64 / nullable): Date of arrest, if applicable.
 14. Arrest Id (string/object): Identifier for associated arrest, if any.

+## Questions

+Question 1:

+How does the total number of misdemeanor and felony hate crimes vary across boroughs over time?

+Why it’s important:
+This question is important from a social and public safety perspective because it helps identify which boroughs experience higher levels of hate crime activity and whether those patterns are changing.
+Tracking this over time can reveal whether certain communities are becoming safer or more at risk.

+From an economic standpoint, boroughs with consistently higher crime levels may face reduced investment, lower property values, and negative impacts on local businesses.

+Connection to dataset:

+Complaint Year Number → captures time trends
+Patrol Borough Name / County → identifies geographic distribution Law Code Category Description → filters for misdemeanors and felonies

+## Data Manipulations and Calculations

+To conduct the analysis, several key data manipulations were performed:

+Filtering
+The dataset was filtered to include only records where Law Code Category Description = “Misdemeanor” or “Felony”.
+Purpose: Focus the analysis specifically on offense severity and exclude violations or other categories.
+Grouping and Aggregation
+Data was grouped by:
+Borough (Patrol Borough Name or County)
+Year (Complaint Year Number)
+Offense Type (Misdemeanor vs. Felony)
+A count of incidents was calculated for each group.

+Purpose:
+This allows comparison of total offenses across boroughs and years while distinguishing severity.

+A calculated field was created to standardize offense categories (e.g., grouping variations into “Misdemeanor” and “Felony”).
+Another calculation could include total offenses per borough-year combination.

+Purpose:
+Ensures consistency in categorization and enables accurate aggregation for visualization.

+Visualization Preparation
+Data was structured to support a color-coded visualization by year (e.g., using year as a color legend).

+Purpose:
+This allows clear visual comparison of trends over time within each borough.

+3. Analysis and Results
+Visualization Description

+The results were visualized using a grouped bar chart (or heatmap):

+X-axis: Boroughs
+Y-axis: Total number of hate crime incidents
+Color coding: Year
+Separate bars or segments distinguish misdemeanors vs. felonies Key Findings

+1. Uneven Distribution Across Boroughs
+Certain boroughs consistently show higher total counts of hate crimes (both misdemeanors and felonies), indicating geographic concentration.

+Implication:
+This suggests the need for targeted law enforcement and community outreach programs in specific areas.

+2. Felonies Are Less Frequent but More Concerning While misdemeanors make up a larger share of incidents, felonies—though fewer—represent more severe crimes.

+Implication:
+Even small increases in felony counts are significant and may indicate escalating violence or risk.

+3. Year-to-Year Fluctuations
+Color-coded trends show that hate crime incidents vary by year, with some boroughs experiencing spikes or declines.

+Implication:
+These fluctuations may be linked to external social or political events, highlighting the importance of continuous monitoring.

+4. Variation in Severity by Borough
+Some boroughs show a higher proportion of felonies relative to misdemeanors compared to others.

+Implication:
+This could indicate differences in crime dynamics, enforcement practices, or underlying social tensions across boroughs.

+4. Overall Implications

+This analysis provides a multidimensional understanding of hate crime patterns, combining:

+Geographic insights (borough-level differences) Temporal trends (changes over time)
+Severity analysis (misdemeanor vs. felony)

+These findings are valuable for:

+Law enforcement agencies → better resource allocation Policymakers → informed decision-making and interventions Communities → increased awareness and advocacy